 Configure Rank Transformation in Informatica

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using [Employ] table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
+In this Informatica rank transformation example, we are using the [Employ] table from the SQL Server database as our source definition.
+Please refer to Database Source to understand the steps involved in creating a source definition

-In order to create a new mapping for rank transformation in informatica, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+In order to create a new mapping for Informatica rank transformation, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
 This will open the Mapping Name window as shown below.
-Here, you have to write a unique name for this mapping (m_Rank_Transformation) and click OK button.
+Here, you have to write a unique name for this mapping (m_Rank_Transformation) and click the OK button.

-In order to create Rank transformation in Informatica, Please navigate to Transformation menu in Menu Bar and select the Create.. option as we shown below.
+In order to create Informatica Rank transformation, Please navigate to the Transformation menu and select the Create.. option as shown below.

 Once you click on the Create button, the Informatica rank transformation will be added to the mapping designer.

-In order to rank the data, rank Transformation requires some data.
+To rank the data, it requires some data.
 So, we have to connect the Source definition with the transformation by dragging the required fields.

-From the above screenshot, you can observe the new item called RANKINDEX and this is default port created by the rank transformation.
-This output port will hold the ranking number so, we have to assign this output port to target table rank column.
+From the above screenshot, you can observe the new item called RANKINDEX, and this is the default port created by the rank transformation.
+This output port will hold the ranking number, so we have to assign this output port to the target table rank column.

 - Select Transformation: By default, it will select the transformation you clicked on.

-- Rename: This button will help you to rename the rank transformation to a more meaningful name.
+- Rename: This button will help you to rename it to a more meaningful name.

-- Make Reusable: If you check mark this option then, this transformation will become reusable transformation.
+- Make Reusable: If you check mark this option, then this transformation will become a reusable transformation.

 - Description: Please provide a valid description.

 - Port Name: List of available column names.
-By clicking the New column button you can add new columns and by clicking the scissors button you can delete the unwanted columns.
+By clicking the New column button, you can add new columns, and the scissors button deletes the unwanted columns.

-- I: Columns that are check-marked under this section are the rank transformation Input columns.
+- I: Columns that are check-marked under this section are the Input columns.

-- O: Columns that are check-marked under this section are the rank transformation Output columns.
-If you unchecked any column then, that column will not be available to load in a target table.
+- O: Columns that are check-marked under this section are the Output columns.
+If you are unchecked any column, then that column will not be available to load in a target table.

-- R: Please checkmark the Column that you want to use as ranking factor (based on which column you want to rank).
-For example, If you want to rank the data by yearly Income then you have to checkmark it as we shown below.
+- R: Please checkmark the Column that you want to use as a ranking factor (based on which column you want to rank).
+For example, If you want to rank the data by yearly Income, then you have to checkmark it as we have shown below.

-Below screenshot will show you the list of available options in the Informatica Rank Transformation Properties tab.
+The below screenshot show, you the list of available options in the Informatica Rank Transformation Properties tab.

-- Cache Directory: Integration service will store the Cache files in this location.
+- Cache Directory: The integration service will store the Cache files in this location.

-- Top/Bottom: This will provide two options for the user i.e, Top and Bottom.
-If you want to rank the data from top to bottom (Z to A) then use the Top option or, if rank the data from bottom to top (A to Z) then use Bottom option.
+- Top/Bottom: This will provide two options for the user i.e., Top and Bottom.
+If you want to rank the data from top to bottom (Z to A), use the Top option or, for the bottom to top (A to Z), use the Bottom option.

 - Number of Ranks: Please enter the number of rows you want to rank for.
-By default, the value will be 1 and it means, the Informatica rank transformation will select only 1 record.
+By default, the value will be 1, meaning the rank transformation will select only 1 record.

-- Case Sensitive String Comparison: If you check mark this option then, While sorting the data transformation will perform Case Sensitive String Comparison
+- Case Sensitive String Comparison: If you check mark this option, then While sorting the data, the transformation will perform Case Sensitive String Comparison

-For this example, we want to rank every record present in Employ table based on their Yearly Income (in descending order) that’s why we selected Top/Bottom property value as Top as and the Number of Ranks property value as 20 (our maximum records are 14)
+For this Informatica Rank Transformation example, we want to rank every record present in the Employ table based on their Yearly Income (in descending order) that’s why we selected the Top/Bottom property value as Top as and the Number of Ranks property value as 20 (our maximum records are 14)

 Once you finish configuring the properties, Click OK to close the transformation window.

 In this Informatica Rank Transformation example, we will create the Workflow manually.
-In order to create new Informatica Workflow, Please navigate to Workflows Menu and select the Create option.
-This will open Create Workflow window as shown below.
+To create a new Workflow, Please navigate to Workflows Menu and select the Create option.
+This will open Create Workflow window.
 Please provide the unique name (wf_Rank_Transformation) and leave the default settings.

-Once we created the workflow, our next step is to create a session task for our Informatica Rank Transformation mapping.
+Once we have created the workflow, our next step is to create a session task for our Rank Transformation mapping.

-For this Informatica Rank Transformation example we are going to create Non-reusable Session.
-Please navigate to Tasks Menu and select the Create option to open the Create Task window.
+For this Informatica Rank Transformation example, we will create Non-reusable Session.
+Please navigate to the Tasks Menu and select the Create option to open the Create Task window.
 Here you have to select the Session as Task type (default) and enter a unique name (S_Rank_Transformation) for the session.

-From the below screenshot you can observe that the Rank Transformation in Informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the screenshot below, you can observe that the Rank Transformation in Informatica workflow is valid.
+Let’s start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that our Informatica Rank Transformation workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor will open to monitor the workflow.
+From the below screenshot, you can observe that our Informatica Rank Transformation workflow is executed without any errors.

 Let us open the SQL Server Management Studio to check whether we successfully ranked the records using Yearly Income using the Informatica Rank Transformation or not.

-We can achieve the above output using the following SQL Query:
+We can achieve the above output using the following Query: